j10sanders/j10sanders.github.io/resume.md

 #### Dimpull - Founder <small>*January 2018 - Current*</small>
-`Javascript` `React/Redux` `Python` `Flask` `Postgres`
+`Javascript` `React/Redux` `Python` `Flask` `Postgres` `Solidity`

 •	Created [Dimpull](https://www.dimpull.com), a blockchain education marketplace.

-•	I made the app with a React frontend and a Python backend with a Postgres db.
+•	I used a React frontend and a Python backend with PostgreSQL.

-•	Dimpull also uses web3 technologies such as Truffle, Solidity, and various other tools for accepting payments into an Ethereum escrow smart-contract that I wrote.
+•	Dimpull uses Web3 technologies such as Truffle, Solidity, and various other tools for accepting payments into an Ethereum escrow smart contract that I wrote.

+•	Payments are automatically transferred from the smart contract, dependent on call information delivered by Twilio's API at the close of a call.

 ---

-#### Bank of America - Software Developer <small>*January 2017 - April 2018*</small>
+#### Bank of America - Software Developer - Assistant Vice President <small>*January 2017 - April 2018*</small>
 `Javascript` `React/Redux` `Full-Stack Web-Development`

-•	Hired to do Python based web development... quickly promoted to new team devoted to building out new Javascript/React based stack.
+•	Hired to do Python-based web development, but quickly promoted to a new team devoted to building out new Javascript/React based frontends.

-•	Lead developer of the first React app to go live to traders -- a blotter for Emerging Markets bond traders.
+•	Lead developer of the first React app to go live at BoA: a blotter for swaps traders which uses websockets for real-time pricing.

+•	Contributed to a drag-drop library for OpenFin (similar to Electron's) and a performant internal grid library.

+•	Managed team of remote developers, and guided them on best practices in React.

-•	Taught git workflow tutorials
+•	Taught the git workflow to the teams using our new stack.

-•	Promoted to Assistant Vice President
+•	Promoted to Assistant Vice President.

 ---

-#### Recurser / Full-Stack Developer - Recurse Center (coding "retreat" in NYC)&emsp; <small>*September 2016 - Dec 2016*</small>
+#### Participant - Recurse Center<small>*September 2016 - Dec 2016*</small>
 `Python` `Flask/Django` `Postgres/SQLAlchemy/SQL` `Javascript` `Full-Stack Web-Development`

-•	Built [winthemini](https://github.com/j10sanders/crossword) - a social network for people who do the NYT Daily-Mini Crossword puzzle, contributed to open source projects like [proselint](http://proselint.com/), and learned some Haskell.
+•	Built [winthemini](https://github.com/j10sanders/crossword) - a social network for people who do the NYT Daily-Mini Crossword puzzle.

+•	winthemini used Python, Flask, Postgres, and SQLAlchemy.

+•	Contributed to open source projects like [proselint](https://github.com/amperser/proselint) and [pyradio](https://github.com/coderholic/pyradio).

 ---